k41zen/SecurityCenter/README.md

     username = '<username>'
     password = '<password>'
 ```
-The field *self.ip* is the IP address of your SecurityCenter instance.
-The *self.login* and *self.password* field are for the user which authenticates to SecurityCenter to run the scans.
+The field *hostip* is the IP address of your SecurityCenter instance.
+The *username* and *password* field are for the user which authenticates to SecurityCenter to run the scans.
 I've created a scan-automation user within SecurityCenter for auditing purposes but feel free to choose which ever user you wish.

 ### Usage